 Every task is a self-contained training example with instruction, code context, and a verified high-quality response.
 Ready to load directly into your fine-tuning pipeline.

-// Input (code + instruction)
+Input (code + instruction)

-"Review this diff and explain the security tradeoff between the old and new token validation approach."
+# Task type: PR Review # Instruction: "Review this diff and explain the security tradeoff between the old and new token validation approach." # Code context (diff): - validate_token(token, strict=False) + validate_token(token, strict=True, expiry_check=True) + rotate_token(user_id)

-// Expected response (training target)
+Expected Response (training target)

+The change enforces strict validation where previously tokens could pass with relaxed checks.
 Security gain: Adding expiry_check=True prevents replay attacks using expired tokens — a common attack vector the previous implementation was vulnerable to.
+Tradeoff: rotate_token() adds ~12ms per auth call.
+Acceptable for a security-critical path.
+Reviewer should verify this does not break stateless client assumptions.

 Why It Matters